ChrisKeefe/ChrisKeefe.github.io/_posts/2022-06-10-balsfjord-to-dividalen.md

 ![a house in the country, with multiple outbuildings and a trampoline hidden in the background]({{ site.image-dir }}/{{ page.slug }}/trampoline-later.jpg)

-"Do you think people who live this far north buy their kids trampolines because they know they'll never have friends within 50 kilometers?"
+"Do you think people who live this far north buy their kids trampolines because they know they'll never find friends within 50 kilometers?"

 "Does Norway have a social program supporting the underprivileged children who don't have trampolines yet?"